Sugar 101

 • Total sugars include both added sugars and natural sugars.

 • Naturally occurring sugars are found in milk (lactose) and fruit (fructose).
-Any product that contains milk (such as yogurt, milk or cream) or fruit (fresh, dried) contains some natural sugars.
+Any product that contains milk, such as yogurt, milk or cream, or fruit contains some natural sugars.

 • Brown sugar